 XBRL US Data Quality Committee Publishes Guidance on Cash Flow, Principles for Element Selection, & New Rules for SEC Filers

 XBRL US announced that the Data Quality Committee (DQC) has published guidance for tagging the Statement of Cash Flow, along with two new automated rulesets, to help issuers prepare their XBRL financial statements, in addition, to Guiding Principles for Element Selection.

 XBRL US announced the start of its fifth public exposure period for guidance and rules developed by the Data Quality Committee (DQC), which is funded through the Center for Data Quality.
 The Committee is responsible for developing guidance and validation rules that can prevent or detect inconsistencies or errors in XBRL data filed with the SEC and focuses on data quality issues that adversely affect data analysis.

 Financial reporting is changing!
 The new structured data (XBRL) format for disclosing financial information has significant impact to all SEC filers.
 The SEC is now consuming XBRL data with increasing frequency and sophistication and recently proposed a new Inline XBRL format.
 Are you up-to-speed on the new developments?
 Join us for this complimentary webinar and […more]

 XBRL US is governed by a Board of Directors, with annual nominations and voting by XBRL US member companies.
-Michael Becker Executive Vice President, International Business Strategy, Business Wire Al Berkeley Chairman, Princeton Capital Management Pranav Ghai CEO & Co-Founder, Calcbench Len Lipton Managing Director, Globe Tax Barry Melancon President and CEO, American Institute of […more]
+Michael Becker Executive Vice President, International Business Strategy, Business Wire Al Berkeley Chairman, Princeton Capital Management Cathy Conlon Vice President, Issuer Strategy & Product, Broadridge Financial Solutions, Inc. Pranav Ghai CEO & Co-Founder, Calcbench Kathleen Healy […more]